telefonicaid/fiware-glancesync/scripts/support/create_ge_images/README.rst

 Installation
 ************

-The software must be used from a Linux host with the following package installed:
+The software must be used from a Ubuntu 14.04 system with the following packages installed:

+* qemu-kvm
+* python-novaclient
+* python-glanceclient
+* python-keystoneclient
-* kvm
+* python-neutronclient
-* nova python client
+* libguestfs-tools

 The scripts should be copied to */opt/create_ge_images* to share the installation between several users.
 Also the module *osclients.py*, provided in the parent